aparo/pyes/README.rst

 We are working to provide full support to ElasticSearch 1.x (check the develop branch: we are using the git-flow workflow) that'll have:

-- connection based on Official ElasticSearch cliient
+- connection based on Official ElasticSearch client ??
-- full support to ElasticSearch 1.0.0 (removed old support due incompatibility with old version of ES)
+- full support to ElasticSearch 1.x (removed old support due incompatibility with old version of ES)
 - migration from multi_field to >field>.fields
 - refactory of old code to be more pythonic
 - performance improvements